-4.3 Scenario 1: Activities with Failures
+4.3 Scenario 1: Activities with failures

 As a step towards network maintenance, we first focus on scheduling repeatable unit-time activities with possible failures.
 Although this problem is conceptually rather simple, it captures essential parts of real-world applications such as factory scheduling and supply chain planning problems.
-In this scenario, activities $k \in A_i$ are repeatable, of unit-time $(d_k = 1)$ and succeed with probability $\alpha_k \in [0, 1]$ .
-It is possible for any activity $k \in A_i$ to fail with probability $1 - \alpha_k$ .
+In this scenario, activities $k \in A_i$ are repeatable, of unit-time ($d_k = 1$) and succeed with probability $\alpha_k \in$ [0, 1].
+It is possible for any activity $k \in A_i$ to fail with probability $1 - \alpha_k$.
 Whether an activity fails will become apparent at its actual execution time.
 When an activity fails, it has no positive effect on the quality but its associated maintenance and throughput costs are still charged.
-If the agent still wants to perform the maintenance it has to include the activity in its plan again at a later time.
+If the agent still wants to perform the maintenance it has to include the activity in his plan again at a later time.

 Because activities in this scenario are unit-time and repeatable, we can directly translate these into actions of the single-agent MDPs.
-For each activity $k \in A_i$ of agent i we create an action $a_k$ with reward c(k, t, 1).
-This action improves the quality level $q_k$ by the number of levels corresponding to $\Delta q_k$ with probability $\alpha_k$ .
-Thus with probability $1-\alpha_k$ the maintenance fails and the quality level remains unchanged.
+For each activity $k \in A_i$ of agent i we create an action a_k with reward c(k, t, 1).
+This action improves the quality level q_k by the number of levels corresponding to Δq_k with probability α_k .
+Thus with probability $1 - \alpha_k$ the maintenance fails and the quality level remains unchanged.